 All Israelis citizens are required to serve in the IDF.
-In order to do Sherut Leumi you must request, and receive, a religious exemption (Ptur) from completing your compulsory army service.
+In order to do Sherut Leumi you must request, and receive, a religious exemption (Ptor) from completing your compulsory army service.

-You must obtain your Ptur at least 90 days before your enlistment date.
-If you do not receive your Ptur in time, the army may decide to enlist you.
+You must obtain your Ptor at least 90 days before your enlistment date.
+If you do not receive your Ptor in time, the army may decide to enlist you.

 - Create a list of your top 3 fields of interest (for example, working with kids/ in an office/ old age home etc.).